bradenmacdonald/vertex-framework/arch-decisions/001-graph-data.md

 Every VNode has a unique permanent identifier string ("VNID", VNode ID - see "003-identifiers").

-Schema field/property definitions and basic validation are done using [Joi](https://joi.dev/).
+Schema field/property definitions and basic validation are done whenever a node is modified.
 Additional validation rules for each VNode type consist of arbitrary code and checks, and can include additional graph queries as needed.

-* Joi validation rules can be written once and then used at the graph database level, the REST API request/response shape level, and on the frontend.

 When a VNode is "deleted", its `VNode` label is changed to `DeletedVNode`.
 This preserves data and relationships and makes code for un-deleting/restoring nodes simpler.